geonetwork/geonetwork-ui/CONTRIBUTING.md

 ### OpenAPI client generation

-GeoNetwork-UI contains auto-generated API clients for two backends: [GeoNetwork](https://github.com/geonetwork/core-geonetwork) 4 and [Datafeeder](https://github.com/georchestra/georchestra/tree/master/datafeeder).
+GeoNetwork-UI contains auto-generated API clients for [GeoNetwork](https://github.com/geonetwork/core-geonetwork) 4.
 This relies on the [OpenAPI standard](https://www.openapis.org/) (formerly Swagger).

-To regenerate the clients, update the `spec.yaml` files in the `libs/data-access/<backend>/src` folder and use either `npm run generate-api -- gn4` or `npm run generate-api -- datafeeder`.
+To regenerate the client, update the `spec.yaml` files in the `libs/data-access/gn4/src` folder and use `npm run generate-api -- gn4`.

 ### i18n